RI-SE/smirk/docs/Data Management Specification.md

 </table>

 # 1 Introduction <a name="introduction"></a>
-This document contains the data management specification for SMIRK – a pedestrian automatic emergency braking (PAEB) system that relies on machine learning (ML).
-SMIRK is an Advanced driver-assistance system (ADAS), intended to act as one of several systems supporting the driver in the dynamic driving task, i.e., all the real-time operational and tactical functions required to operate a vehicle in on-road traffic.
+This document contains the system requirements for SMIRK – a pedestrian automatic emergency braking (PAEB) system that relies on machine learning (ML).
+SMIRK is an advanced driver-assistance system (ADAS), intended to act as one of several systems supporting the driver in the dynamic driving task, i.e., all the real-time operational and tactical functions required to operate a vehicle in on-road traffic.
+SMIRK, including the accompanying safety case, is developed with full transparancy under an open-source software (OSS) license.

 We develop SMIRK as a demonstrator in a simulated environment provided by ESI Pro-SiVIC.
 As an alternative to longitudinal traffic observations and consideration of emergency statistics, we have analyzed the SMIRK ODD by monitoring the presence of actors and objects in the ESI Pro-SiVIC "Object Catalog" and its development over the versions 2018-2021.
-We conclude that the demographics of pedestrians in the ODD is constituted of the following: adult males and females in either casual or business casual clothes and young boys wearing jeans and a sweatshirt.
-As other traffic is not within the ODD (e.g., cars, motorcycles, and bicycles), we consider the following basic shapes likely to appear when SMIRK is in operation: boxes, cones, pyramids, and spheres.
+We conclude that the demographics of pedestrians in the ODD is constituted of the following: adult males and females in either casual or business casual clothes, young boys wearing jeans and a sweatshirt, and male road workers.
+As other traffic is not within the ODD (e.g., cars, motorcycles, and bicycles), we consider the following basic shapes from the object catalog to as examples of out-of-distribution objects for SMIRK to handle in operation: boxes, cones, pyramids, and spheres.

 ## 1.1 Purpose ##
-This document describes the data management strategy for the object detection component in SMIRK.
-The object detection component detects pedestrians in input images, i.e., no other classes are detected in the input.
+This document describes the data management strategy for the pedestrian recognition component in SMIRK.
+The pedestrian recognition component detects pedestrians in input images based on output from the object detection provided by the radar sensor.
+In the SMIRK minimum viable product (MVP), no other classes but pedestrians are considered by the ML-based pedestrian recognition component.

-The document encompasses the entire lifecycle, i.e., data requirements and its justification report, data collection, data preprocessing, data validation, and data monitoring for SMIRK in operations.
+The document encompasses the entire lifecycle, i.e., data requirements and its justification report, data collection, data preprocessing, data validation, and data monitoring for SMIRK in operation.

 ## 1.2 Document Conventions ##
-Headings with a reference in brackets [X] refer to artifacts mandated by the AMLAS process.
+Headings with a reference in brackets [X] refer to artifacts mandated by the AMLAS process (Guidance on the Assurance of Machine Learning in Autonomous Systems).
+In the name of open science, links to academic publications primarily point to preprints on arXiv rather than peer-reviewed revisions being publishers' paywalls.

 ## 1.3 Glossary
 - AMLAS: Guidance on the Assurance of Machine Learning in Autonomous Systems
 - DM: Data Management
 - ML: Machine Learning
+- MVP: Minimum Viable Product
 - ODD: Operational Design Domain
+- PAEB: Pedestrian Automatic Emergency Braking
 - TTC: Time To Collission

 ## 1.4 Intended Audience and Reading Suggestions ##
 - Developers: the entire document is relevant.
+- ML Developers: the entire document is relevant.
 - Testers: sections 2-6 are particularly important.
 - Safety assessors: focus on headings that map to the AMLAS process.
 - Other stakeholders: read section 2 to understand the expectations on the SMIRK training data.